Metal Black (video game)

-is a 1991 scrolling shooter arcade video game originally developed and published by Taito.
+is a 1991 scrolling shooter arcade video game developed and published by Taito.
 Set in the dystopian future of 2052, players assume the role of rogue pilot John Ford taking command of the CF-345 Black Fly space fighter craft to defeat the Nemesis alien race and save humanity.

 Created under the working title "Project Gun Frontier 2", Metal Black was made by most of the same staff behind Gun Frontier and ran on the Taito F1 System hardware, although its actual connection with the latter title is very loose.
 Under the initial internal name "Darius Part 22", development began as the third entry in the Darius series before being reworked into an original game, as its atmosphere was deemed to be very dark by Taito during production phase.
 Though first launched in arcades, it was later ported to the Sega Saturn and has since been re-released through compilations.

 Metal Black was met with mixed reception from critics since its initial arcade release and later on the Saturn as an import title.
 The game later served as an inspiration for G.rev's Border Down, including its "beam level" system.

 Gameplay

 Metal Black is a scrolling shooter game where players assume the role of rogue pilot John Ford taking control of the CF-345 Black Fly space fighter craft across six increasingly difficult rounds to combat against the Nemesis alien race and save humanity.
 The gameplay is unique in that there are no alternative weapons or bombs; the only power-up players grab through rounds are the Newalone molecules scattered by Nemesis.
 Collecting it increases the ship's beam level, serving as the only defense mechanism.
 The more Newalone molecules players collect, the stronger the ship's firepower becomes.

 When reaching a mid or max beam level, players can unleash a large beam to obliterate enemies caught within range and cause a lightning that briefly shocks the screen, destroying enemies around the ship.
 Enemies also have beam levels of their own, most notably the bosses, who in turn eat as much Newalone as they can to unleash their own beam.
 If the players and boss' large beams are fired simultaneously, one overpowers the other depending on how high each level is, starting a "beam duel".
 When "beam dueling", players must quickly tap the fire button to keep the opposing beam at bay, accumulating into a destructive energy matter that changes color based on which wielder's beam is stronger.

 After the first and third rounds, a bonus round occurs to indicate players' advancement into space.
 Each bonus round has players encircle a group of enemies that must be destroyed by locking on the moving targets and launch cluster missiles under a time limit to gain extra points.
-Getting hit by enemy fire or colliding against solid stage obstacles will result in losing a live and once all lives are lost, the game is over unless the players insert more credits into the arcade machine to continue playing.
+Getting hit by enemy fire or colliding against solid stage obstacles will result in losing a life and once all lives are lost, the game is over unless the players insert more credits into the arcade machine to continue playing.